finnthedawg/ml_svm/README.md

 Cancer         0.99      1.00      0.99        72
 avg / total    0.99      0.99      0.99       114
 ```
-On average, our model classified 99% of the tumors.
+On average, this model classified 99% of the tumors.

 **Extra note:**
 When I searched for optimal parameters under a linear model, I also obtained a very accurate result.
 This was puzzling because a data set with as many features as 30 would suggest a more complex Gaussian kernel would be needed to capture the detail of the data.